semantic-foxes/dnlp_ss23/README.md

 ### Mix freeze/unfreeze steps [Danila Litskevich]

-Another possible way to regularize our is to mix steps with freezed and unfreezed BERT.
+Another possible way to regularize our model is to mix optimization steps freezing and unfreezing BERT.
 That behaviour is controlled by `freeze_bert_steps`.

 It was enhancing the performance, however Gradual unfreeze is working better.